 Visiting Blue Heaven is like being dropped into an episode of Hoarders, with the addition of live chickens.
-Along with others like Schooner Wharf Bar, Green Parrot, and B.O.'s, places like Blue Heaven do a brisk business in Key West, since you never know when you're going to need a rusty license plate or an old toilet seat or an electric duck.
+Along with others like Schooner Wharf Bar, Green Parrot, and B.O.'s, places like Blue Heaven do a brisk business in Key West, since you never know when you're going to need a rusty license plate, an old toilet seat, or an electric duck.

 Blue Heaven might be the only one of these with its own Rooster Cemetary, though.

 Donna was up first.
 She made sure to bring her own bowling shoes.